ATTENTION!

 What are you waiting for - Winter?

-Where is Odlin Park Dock on Lopez Island
+Where is the Odlin Park Dock on Lopez Island

-Odlin Park float on Lopez Island holds one big or two little boats
+Odlin Park float on Lopez Island at high tide holds one big or two little boats

 You can anchor as close as you want and stay as long as you want.
 If you are really a rule stickler, simply drag the dinghy up above high water.
 The park bathrooms, fire pits, and parking lot are just a 200 foot walk away.
 If you bring your bike like me you can ride into Lopez Village, it's only about 2 1/2 miles.